www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

                     * [X] Record `Environment#withCell`.
                     * [x] Record `Configuration#withInitedOption`.
 Is this really needed or is this covered via `Configuration#withConfigValue`? --> Yes
                     * [x] Add `mermaid.min.js` to website instead of linking it at an external CDN server.
-            * [ ] CURRENT Create Cell based launcher at `net.splitcells.martins.avots.distro.LiveDistroCell` and
-              when it works remove `net.splitcells.martins.avots.distro.LiveDistro`.
+            * [x] Create Cell based launcher at `net.splitcells.martins.avots.distro.LiveDistroCell` and when it works remove `net.splitcells.martins.avots.distro.LiveDistro`.
                 * [X] First move all `Distro*` code into `*Cell` classes, so that cell `Distro*` do not exist and provide non-static wrappers, so that these can be used in the Consumer of `Environment#withCell(Class, Consumer)`.